 Show Date To-Do Was Added

-If enabled, the date your to-do list was added shows on your To-Do Items table …
+If this option is enabled, the date the to-do list was added appears on the items table …

 To-Do List Advanced Settings > Assign To-Do Items Settings